West Hobart

 West Hobart has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Twelve projects, identified by AreaSearch, are expected to impact the area significantly.
-These include key initiatives such as the Royal Hobart Hospital Redevelopment - Stage 2, Greater Hobart Urban Growth Boundary Extension, Royal Hobart Hospital Emergency Department Expansion, and Royal Hobart Hospital Pharmacy Redevelopment.
-The following list details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 12 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Royal Hobart Hospital Redevelopment - Stage 2, Greater Hobart Urban Growth Boundary Extension, Royal Hobart Hospital Emergency Department Expansion, and Royal Hobart Hospital Pharmacy Redevelopment, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.